Flute key marks and makers

 Keys marked "A·L"

-According to the NLI, Alexander Liddle flourished in London from 1847 to 79.
-He was listed as a "Wind Musical Instrument Maker" and employed the marks "Liddle, London" and "A·L".
+It's generally believed that AL was Alexander Liddle.
+According to the NLI, Liddle flourished in London from 1847 to 1879.
+He was listed as a "Wind Musical Instrument Maker" and employed the marks "Liddle, London" and "AL".
+Note no decimal point between A and L. We don't know if that's an oversight or maybe a distinction of importance.
+The marks we see under keys have the decimal point.

 Butler Marc Löfgren